icebert04/icebert04.github.io/_posts/2017-11-29-tatlong-bibe.md

 The beauty of this is that they don'y spend so much money on food for their ducks.
 The owners just go from house to house and ask for food scraps for their gentle long beak birds.
 It's their kind of hobby where it's both therapeutic and money saver.
 Everything is almost for FREE!

 They don't have a big property (maybe less than 150 square meters).
 But they have 2 Mango trees, A few Banana trees, and their modest house.
-Their ducks are mostly scattered in their land but most of them hid under their house when the sun is scorching.
+Their ducks are mostly scattered in their land, but most of them hid under their house when the sun is scorching.

 Amazed with their unique hobby, I consulted with the couple and asked advice.
 I told them that I want  to raise a few ducks for meat and egg purposes in my land located in the same province.
 So I got a pair after we talked and send the animals straight to my property.
 I'm so excited that I want to add more of them as the days and months progress.